 Here we go, some facts about me!

-• I have a lot of nicknames.
-Bambi, Mother Teresa, Rocky, Snow-White and “Jugobetrugo” are just some of them… 😀
+- I have a lot of nicknames.
+Bambi, Mother Teresa, Rocky, Snow-White, Squirrel-Lady, and “Jugobetrugo” are just some of them… 😀

-• When I was a little girl, I collected phone cards, stamps and stickers and I was especially proud of the fluffy ones.
-In addition, I have two older brothers, with whom I have come to blows and I know all the testosterone films of the 90s, as well as computer and Nintendo games like Diablo, Streetfighter, Anno 1602, etc.
+- When I was a little girl, I collected phone cards, stamps, and stickers.
+I was especially proud of the fluffy ones.
+In addition, I have two older brothers, with whom I have bandied blows all the time.
+Plus, I know all the testosterone films of the 90s, as well as computer and Nintendo games like Diablo, Streetfighter, Anno 1602, etc.

-• As a high school graduate, I loved math and did not know whether I should study environmental engineering or nutritional sciences after graduation.
+- As a high school graduate, I loved maths and did not know whether I should study environmental engineering or nutritional sciences after graduation.
 At the campus at the Technical University of Munich in Garching, however, there were too many nerds, which is why I decided to go for nutritional sciences in Freising/Weihenstephan.

 Would you have expected that?

-• I always wanted to be independent and earn my own money.
-So, I was a tutor in my youth, worked for Deichmann, have been a cleaning lady for years, carried out brochures, have been a Shampooneuse (!), dishwasher, waitress, I have delivered Indian dishes with a Twingo, have helped in a workshop for the disabled in the laundry section and as a fair hostess for Audi, e.g. at the 24-hour race in LeMans.
-I don’t consider myself too good for anything and I’ve learned a lot from each job.
+- I always wanted to be independent and earn my own money.
+So, I was a tutor in my youth, worked for a shoe store called “Deichmann”, have been a cleaning lady for more than 13 years, carried out brochures, have been a Shampooneuse (!), dishwasher, waitress, I have delivered Indian meals with a Twingo, have helped in a workshop for the disabled in the laundry section and as a fair hostess for Audi, e.g. at the 24-hour race in LeMans.
+I don’t consider myself too good for anything.
+Plus, I’ve learned a lot from each job.

 Want some more facts about me?

-• I love the color red and have a red car called Nelly.
-Nelly takes its name from rapper Nelly because I had white duck tape on the bumper that reminded me of the rapper Nelly’s bandage for a while.
+- I love the color red.
+The very first car I bought with my savings from all of my jobs was a small red car called Nelly.
+Nelly was named after the rapper Nelly.
+Since I had a white duck tape on the bumper that reminded me of the rapper Nelly’s bandage for a while.

-• I have a natural aversion for people who are arrogant and think they are something better.
+- I have a natural aversion to people who are arrogant and think they are something better.
 I avoid such people like the plague.
-For me, nothing is more unattractive than narrow-minded, pessimistic, disloyal, inauthentic, egomaniacal, unreflective, negative, disrespectful and non-emphatic people.
-I am a great believer in “You are the product of the 3 people with whom you surround yourself the most!”
+For me, nothing is more unattractive than narrow-minded, pessimistic, disloyal, inauthentic, egomaniacal, unreflective, negative, disrespectful, and non-emphatic people.
+Since I am a great believer in “You are the product of the 3 people with whom you surround yourself the most!”
 As a consequence, I try to surround myself only with positive people as much as possible.
+Plus, I try to be more “healthy selfish”.
+You can read more about those topics in the category “mindset”.

 I’m a real night owl

-• I’ve always been very interested in our environment, renewable energy and sustainability.
+- I’ve always been very interested in our environment, renewable energy, and sustainability.
 My paper for grammar school graduation dealt with “An Inconvenient Truth” by Al Gore and his transformation from vice president to climate saver.
-That’s why I was immediately enthusiastic when a friend asked me, if I could help him organize the Moments Festival.
+That’s why I was immediately enthusiastic when a friend asked me if I could help him organize the Moments Festival.
 The Moments Festival is exactly under the guise of sustainability and the zero-waste movement, far away from plastic.
 It is supposed to inspire people, surrounded by music, to raise awareness for a more sustainable way of dealing with our nature.
 And all without the moral pointing finger.
-For the first time, it takes place on 11.08.2018 at the beach of Seebruck.
+Usually, it takes place in August at the beach of Seebruck.
 Directly on an island in the beautiful Chiemsee in Bavaria, Germany.
 Exactly for such things I live for.
 If anybody wants to meet me personally, you will surely meet me there! 😉

 In addition to the facts, I wanted to give you a little insight into my diet.
 I’ve been eating vegan food for years.
 I consume only a few processed foods and so, I avoid e.g. sugar.
 I love all kinds of sports and for a long time, I played ambitiously handball, basketball, and tennis.
 In addition, I am currently also trying to switch my entire cosmetics and care products to natural cosmetics.
 They are already vegan and free of animal testing.
 (If you have any tips for me, I appreciate every single hint!)